Privacy Policy

 Or by emailing planner@charteredcapital.ie

-We will endeavour to deal with your request within 1 calendar month.
-If we are unable to deal with your request fully within a calendar month (due to the complexity or number of requests) we may extend this period by a further two calendar months and shall explain the reason why.
-If you make your request electronically, we will try to provide you with the relevant information electronically.
+We aim to respond to your request within one calendar month.
+If we are unable to fully address your request within this timeframe due to its complexity or the volume of requests, we may extend the period by an additional two months and will provide you with an explanation for the delay.
+If your request is made electronically, we will endeavour to provide the relevant information in the same format.

-If you are not happy with any aspect of how your data is used, you also have the right to complain to the Data Protection Commission in Ireland.
-You can contact the Office of the Data Protection Commission at:
+If you are not happy with any aspect of how your data is used, you also have the right to complain to the Data Protection Commission.
+You can contact the Data Protection Commission at:

 Telephone: +353 (0)761 104 800 or Lo Call Number 1890 252 231